yugabyte/yugabyte-db/docs/content/v2.18/reference/drivers/csharp/postgres-npgsql-reference.md

 {{< warning title="Warning" >}}

 On every new connection, the Npgsql driver also makes [extra system table queries to map types](https://github.com/npgsql/npgsql/issues/1486), which adds significant overhead.
-You should turn this behavior off to significantly reduce connection open execution time.
+It is recommended that you turn this behavior off to significantly reduce connection open execution time.

 Set the following option in your connection string builder: